660104A 4th January: London, unidentifeid

 Nervous Breakdown/Satisfaction)

-- footage from the Stones on the beach of Brisbane
+- footage from the Stones on the beach of Brisbane, Australia

 Note: Televised on the 3rd March.